- Over 40 Years of Experience

 The drug aripiprazole (also called Abilify and Aristada) is an antipsychotic drug prescribed to treat schizophrenia, bipolar disorder, Tourette’s syndrome and some forms of autism.
 The U.S. Food and Drug Administration has linked aripiprazole to compulsive gambling, compulsive sex, binge eating and compulsive shopping in some patients.

 If you or someone you love has experienced difficulty with impulse control while taking this drug, you may be entitled to compensation through an Abilify lawsuit.
-Our team of defective medical device lawyers are accomplished in handling these types of cases and can help you determine if you have a case.
+Our team of drug injury lawyers are accomplished in handling these types of cases and can help you determine if you have a case.
 Contact us today for a free consultation to learn more about your legal options.
 We do not get paid unless you do.

 Physicians prescribe Abilify to treat symptoms related to psychiatric disorders, such as: